An Iterative Optimizing Framework for Radiology Report Summarization with ChatGPT: Introduction

-In this study, we utilized and fine-tuned ChatGPT for radiology report summarization.
-An iterative optimization algorithm is designed and implemented via prompt engineering to take advantage of ChatGPT's in-context learning ability while also continuously improving it through interaction.
-Specifically, we use similarity search techniques to construct a dynamic prompt to include semantically- and clinically-similar existing reports.
+{It is noteworthy that models such as ChatGPT and GPT-4 possess strong in-context learning abilities, allowing them to extract useful semantic information based on provided prompts~\cite{zhao2023brain}.
+Coupled with their inherent text generation capabilities, even in scenarios with limited training data, these large language models can adapt and generate domain-specific answers through the optimization of prompts.} In this study, we utilized ChatGPT and optimized its generated result for radiology report summarization.
+An iterative optimization algorithm is designed and implemented via prompt engineering to take advantage of ChatGPT's in-context learning ability while also continuously improving {its response} through interaction.
+Specifically, as shown in Fig.~\ref{small_pipeline}, we use similarity search techniques to construct a dynamic prompt to include semantically- and clinically-similar existing reports.
 These similar reports are used as examples to help ChatGPT learn the text descriptions and summarizations of similar imaging manifestations in a dynamic context.
 We also develop an iterative optimization method to further enhance the performance of the model by performing automated evaluation on the response generated by ChatGPT and integrating the generated text and the evaluation results to compose the iterative prompt.
 In this way, the generated response from ChatGPT is continually updated for optimized results under pre-defined guidance.
 We evaluate our ImpressionGPT on two public radiology report datasets: MIMIC-CXR~\cite{johnson2019mimic} and OpenI~\cite{demner2016preparing}.
-Our experimental results show that ImpressionGPT performs substantially better than the current methods in radiology report summarization, with only a small dataset (5-20 samples) used for fine-tuning.
-Overall, the main contributions of this work are: \begin{itemize} \item In-context learning of Language Model (LLM) with limited samples is achieved by similarity search.
-Through the identification of the most similar examples in the corpus, a dynamic prompt is created that encompasses the most useful information for LLM. \item An iterative optimization algorithm is developed with a dynamic prompt scheme.
-The iterative prompt provides feedback on the responses generated by LLM and the corresponding evaluation, followed by further instructions to iteratively update the prompts. \item A new paradigm for fine-tuning LLMs using domain-specific data.
-The proposed framework can be applied to any scenarios involving the development of domain-specific models from an existing LLM in an effective and resource-efficient approach.
+Our experimental results show that ImpressionGPT performs substantially better than the current methods in radiology report summarization, with only a small dataset (5-20 samples) used for {optimizing}.
+Overall, the main contributions of this work are: \begin{itemize} \item In-context learning of {Large Language Model (LLM)} with limited samples is achieved by similarity search.
+Through the identification of the most similar examples in the corpus, a dynamic prompt is created that encompasses the most useful information for LLM. \item {An iterative optimization algorithm is developed with a dynamic prompt scheme to further optimize the generated result.} The iterative prompt provides feedback on the responses generated by LLM and the corresponding evaluation, followed by further instructions to iteratively update the prompts. \item {A new paradigm for optimizing LLMs' generation using domain-specific data.} The proposed framework can be applied to any scenarios involving the development of domain-specific models from an existing LLM in an effective and resource-efficient approach.
 And the corresponding code is available on GitHub$\footnote{https://github.com/MoMarky/ImpressionGPT}$. \end{itemize}